-In 1882, Fransisca Fincent was married three times, twice widowed and the mother of 10 children.
-With her first husband François de Fonseca, who was of Spanish noble descent, she had five children and with her second husband Felix Vandepitte, a miller from Aalter, she had two children.
-Finally, she married Louis De Vos, with whom she had three more children.
-Father De Vos was a miller and next to the mill Fransisca had her inn.
-It served as a waiting room for the farmers who came to grind their grain.
-The farmers paid the miller with two scoops of flour from each bag that was milled.
-This flour was used to bake bread.
-Thus, one could eat bread with smoked ham, "flat cheese" or farmer's omelette in the inn.
+The year 1882, Fransisca Fincent was married three times, widowed twice and mother of 10 children.
+With her first husband François de Fonseca who was of Spanish noble descent, she had five children and with her second husband, Felix Vandepitte, a miller from Aalter, she had two children.
+Finally, she married Louis De Vos with whom she had three more children.
+Father The Fox was miller and next to the mill, Fransisca had her inn.
+This served as a waiting room for the farmers who came to grind their grain there.
+The farmers paid the miller with two scoops of flour from each bag that was ground.
+That flour was used to bake bread.
+So one could eat bread with smoked ham, "flat cheese" or peasant omelette at the inn.

-Fransisca was called "Mother Siska" by her children and soon everyone addressed her as such.
-When she went on an outing to Amsterdam, Mother Siska saw a painting of a waffle iron with four hearts.
-Back home she had her brother-in-law, a blacksmith in De Pinte, forge a waffle iron with five hearts.
-In this way she had a heart for every child per two waffles and every birthday they baked waffles.
+Franciska was joined by her brood "Mother Siska" and soon she was addressed that way by everyone.
+When she went on a trip to Amsterdam, Mother Siska saw a painting of a waffle iron with four hearts.
+Once back home, she had her brother-in-law who was a blacksmith in De Pinte paint a waffle iron forging with five hearts.
+Thus, she had per two waffles a heart for every child and always at every birthday, waffles were baked.

-In Mother Siska's inn, sales were organised by notaries.
+In the Mother Siska's inn sales were organised by notaries.
 When a notary from Antwerp tasted the waffles of Mother Siska's children, he asked her to organise a similar waffle party for his daughter.
-The party was such a success that it marked the beginning of waffle sales on demand.
+The party was such a success and thus marked the beginning of waffle sales on demand.

-Mother Siska's inn became a meeting place for tourists coming from Heist.
-A horse and cart ride was used to bring the people.
-Ten years later, in 1892, the speciality could be sampled without prior order.
-The ever-increasing number of visitors made it necessary to expand.
-In the garden, trestle tables were placed and Mother Siska bought folding chairs from a bankrupt circus.
+Mother Siska's inn became a meeting point for tourists coming from Heist.
+A horse and cart ride was put in to bring the people.
+Ten years later, in 1892, people could also taste the speciality without pre-ordering.
+The ever-growing number of visitors made it necessary to expand.
+In the garden they placed trestle tables and Mother Siska bought folding chairs from a bankrupt circus.
 These chairs served until 1987 and are still in our possession.
-Mother Siska's sons baked the waffles on a wood fire and did the heavy work, while the daughters served in the inn.
-In winter, the children went to Wallonia to work and to improve their French in order to better serve the mainly French-speaking clientele.
+The sons of Mother Siska baked the waffles on a wood fire and did the heavy lifting, while the daughters served up at the inn.
+In winter, the children to Wallonia to work there and their Brushing up on French in order to better serve the mainly French-speaking clientele.

-Mother Siska's waffle house was so successful that two sons and three daughters opened a second waffle house, "Bij de kinderen Siska", on Oosthoekplein in 1907.
-Her youngest daughter, Marie, also wanted to follow her example when the First World War broke out in 1914.
-Mother Siska died in 1918 due to the Spanish flu and was not allowed to see the opening of the third shop.
+Mother Siska's waffle house was so successful that two sons and three daughters at 1907 A second waffle house, "With the children Siska", on Oosthoekplein opened.
+Her youngest daughter, Marie, also wanted to follow her example when World War I broke out in 1914.
+Mother Siska died in 1918 as a result of Spanish flu and was not allowed to witness the opening of the third case.

-Marie had gained experience with her mother and sisters and was determined that the third Siska would be the biggest, most beautiful and best situated.
-So in 1919, she opened "At the Daughter Siska", which would change into "Marie Siska" a year later.
+Marie had gained experience from mother and sisters and was determined that the third Siska would be the biggest, most beautiful and best located.
+Thus, she opened in 1919, "At the daughter Siska", which a year later would turn into "Marie Siska".

-Until after the Second World War, the Siska's continued to grow and contribute to the tourist developments of Het Zoute.
+Until after World War II, the Siskas continued to grow and contributed to the tourist developments of Het Zoute.
 Unlike their mother, only some of Mother Siska's children were married.
-Marie Siska, for instance, had a daughter and a son.
-Her son, Urbain Dossche, would take over Marie Siska in 1949 together with his wife Georgette.
-His sister, Germaine Dossche, took over Kinders Siska from the aunts.
+Thus, they had Marie Siska a daughter and a son.
+Her son, Urbain Dossche, would be in 1949 together with his wife Georgette Marie Siska take over.
+His sister, Germaine Dossche, took Kinders Siska about from the aunts.

 The parental home "Mother Siska" was sold and demolished in 1975.
 Fortunately, the mill was spared and now serves as a residence.
-Gustave Siska was sold two years after it was erected due to illness and was finally put under the hammer in 2009 to make way for a residence.
-The Siska in Saint Idesbald was sold in 1960 and is still being operated.
-Finally, in 2011, the owner of Kinders Siska decided to sell his business to a real estate agent.
+Gustave Siska was sold two years after its inception due to illness before finally going under the hammer in 2009 to make way for a residence.
+The Siska in St Idesbald was sold in 1960 and is still operated.
+Finally, the owner of Kinders Siska decided to sell his business to a real estate agent in 2011.

-As a result, Marie Siska is the only waffle house still run by the family, selling original waffles.
+This is how it came about that Marie Siska is the only waffle house that is still family-run and sells the original waffles.

-In the meantime, we are celebrating 140 years of Siska waffles and the fifth generation, Marie-Julie Dossche, has joined the business, and let us hope that she will also continue this tasty tradition of the Salt.
+Meanwhile, we celebrate 140 years of Siska waffles and the fifth generation, Marie-Julie Dossche, joined the business and let us hope she will also continue this tasty tradition of the Salt.